-In practice, the geographical location of reception centres can pose a considerable obstacle to visits.
+In practice, the geographical location of reception centres can pose a considerable obstacle to visits due to their remoteness.
 In addition, many accommodation centres do not have an office or another room in which confidentiality of discussions between an asylum seeker and a visitor is ensured.

 Section(9) Asylum Act.

 For further information on restrictions during Covid-19 see AIDA country report Germany 2021.